gphat/catalyst-plugin-session-store-redis/README.md

     # ... in an action:
     $c->session->{foo} = 'bar'; # will be saved

-DESCRIPTION
+# DESCRIPTION

-Catalyst::Plugin::Session::Store::Redis is a session storage plugin for Catalyst that uses the Redis key-value database.
+`Catalyst::Plugin::Session::Store::Redis` is a session storage plugin for Catalyst that uses the Redis ([http://code.google.com/p/redis/](http://code.google.com/p/redis/)) key-value database.

-NOTES
+# NOTES

-Expired Sessions
+- **Expired Sessions**

-This store does B<not> automatically expire sessions.
-You can call C<delete_expired_sessions> to clear any expired sessions.
+    This store does **not** automatically expire sessions.
+You can call `delete_expired_sessions` to clear any expired sessions.
 All sessions will then be checked, one at a time.
 If a session has expired then it will be deleted.

-WARNING
+# WARNING

 This module is currently untested, outside of the unit tests it ships with.
 It will eventually be used with a busy site, but is currently unproven.
 Patches are welcome!

-AUTHOR
+# AUTHOR

-Cory G Watson, C<< <gphat at cpan.org> >>
+Cory G Watson, `<gphat at cpan.org>`

-COPYRIGHT & LICENSE
+# COPYRIGHT & LICENSE

 Copyright 2009 Cold Hard Code, LLC.